-Operations will be selected through open calls for proposals.
-The call for proposal can be open to such actions that are part of an integrated territorial action plan / strategy action plans / strategies and addressing the full thematic scope of the specific objective, and reflecting to the requirements of specific territories, specific sectors or functions, and present strategic approach.
+Operations will be selected through open calls for proposals - in one or two round selection procedure.
+The call for proposal can be open to territorial action plans.
+The action plans must contain such actions that - as part of an integrated territorial action plan - addressing the full thematic scope of the specific objective, and reflecting to the requirements of specific territories, specific sectors or functions, present strategic approach.